 We present the design and construction of the Silo, a fully immersive stereoscopic cylindrical tiled-display visualization facility.
-Comprising 168 high-density LCD displays, the facility provides an ultra-high-resolution image of 619 million pixels, and close to 360 horizontal field-of-regards (FoR), aiming to maximize visual acuity and completely engage the human visual sensorium and its periphery.
+Comprising 168 high-density LCD displays, the facility provides 619 million pixels, and close to 360 horizontal field-of-regards (FoR), aiming to maximize visual acuity and completely engage the human visual sensorium and its periphery.
 In this article, we outline the motivations, design principles, hardware selection and software systems, and interaction modalities used in constructing the Silo.
-To address missing visual information due to the absence of a ceiling and floor, we have designed a method that utilizes conformal mapping and optimal mass transport to reproject the entire 360 volumetric FoR of the virtual scene to the available display real estate.
+To address missing visual information due to the absence of a ceiling and floor, we have designed a method that utilizes conformal mapping and optimal mass transport to reproject the entire 360 volumetric FoR of the virtual scene to the available screen real estate.
 We showcase several applications demonstrating the utility of the Silo and report the findings of our user studies that highlight the effectiveness of the Silo layout compared to curved mono and flat powerwall display facilities.
-Our user evaluations and studies have shown that the Silo supports natural exploration and enhanced visualization due to its capability to render surround ultra-high-resolution stereoscopic views.
+Our user evaluations and studies have shown that the Silo supports natural exploration and enhanced visualization due to its capability to render surround high-resolution stereoscopic views.

-Index Terms: Immersive Visualization, Ultra-high-resolution Display, Data Visualization, CAVE, Conformal Visualization
+Index Terms: Immersive Visualization, High-resolution Display, Data Visualization, CAVE, Conformal Visualization

-1 INTRODUCTION
+1 Introduction

-The advancement in display and GPU technology over the past decades has pushed the frontiers of immersive visualization (IV), propelling novel methods for scientific investigation and data exploration through their capability to "put users within their data".
-Unlike traditional desktop settings, which provide visualizations within the constraints of a single screen, IV platforms deliver a greater volume of information to the user by significantly widening the available field-of-view (FoV) and field-of-regard (FoR).
-As such, it has been shown that for vast 3D data, such as molecular structures, geoscience information, engineering models, and biomedical volumes, IV environments not only enhance perception of depth and spatial relationships within complex datasets, but also improve performance when carrying out analytical tasks [28].
+The advancement in display and GPU technology over the past decades has pushed the frontiers of immersive visualization (IV).
+Systems for IV have propelled novel methods for scientific investigation and data exploration through their capability to "put users within their data".
+Unlike traditional desktop settings, which aim to provide visualizations within the constraints of a single screen, IV platforms deliver a greater volume of information to the user by significantly widening the available field-of-view (FoV) and field-of-regard (FoR).
+As such, it has been shown that for vast 3D data, such as molecular structures, geoscience information, engineering models, and biomedical volumes, IV environments not only enhance the perception of depth and spatial relationships within complex datasets but also improve performance when carrying out analytical tasks [25].

-Towards this goal, the visualization and human-computer interaction communities have long made significant contributions: from the pioneering CAVE technology [11] to its new-generation shape and configuration variants - large high-resolution display walls (sometimes referred to as powerwalls), room-sized giga-pixel facilities [36], and in more recent times, commodity head-mounted displays (HMDs).
+Towards this goal, the visualization and human-computer interaction communities have since long made significant contributions: from the pioneering CAVE technology [10] to its new-generation shape and configuration variants - large high-resolution display walls (or sometimes referred to as power-walls), room-sized gigapixel facilities [33], and in more recent times, commodity head-mounted displays (HMDs).
 Each modality has demonstrated its unique utility in data visualization, interaction, and exploration.

-The design of an IV system is driven by two factors: visual acuity, the quality of the visuals a display can deliver, and degree of immersion, the suspension of disbelief that a visualization system provides.
+Broadly, the design of an IV system is driven by two factors: visual acuity and degree of immersion.
+Visual acuity is the quality of the visuals a display can deliver, whereas the degree of immersion is the suspension of disbelief that a visualization system provides.
 However, these attributes can present a dichotomy.
-Highresolution screens with large real estate are key resources for improving visual acuity for large-scale and complex datasets, making powerwalls more appropriate, albeit lacking immersion.
-Conversely, HMDs and CAVEs significantly enhance the sense of immersion.
-However, current state-of-the-art hardware for HMD lens and display configurations and CAVE projectors have much lower pixel density compared to powerwalls.
-CAVE environments excel in tasks requiring immersive and collaborative experiences, offering superior spatial awareness and orientation.
+High-resolution and large screen real-estate are key resources for improving the visual acuity for large-scale and complex datasets, making power-walls more appropriate, albeit lacking immersion.
+Conversely, HMDs and CAVE systems can significantly enhance a user's sense of immersion.
+However, the current state-of-the-art hardware in HMD lenses, projectors, or LCD panels has limited pixel density.